Chapter 9 Kraken2

 Now, run Kraken2 on sample K1 by running the following command.

-Note: We are not using the host removed data.
-This is to save time.
-In your own analysis ensure you are using host removed data.
+Note: In this tutorial we are not using the host removed data.
+This is to save time during the workshop.
+In your own analysis ensure you are using host removed data if your data is host derived.

 kraken2 --paired --db minikraken2_v1_8GB \